Did you read anything in English this past week?

 If you don’t know any of the words it’s a good idea to look them up beforehand, but remember that this exercise is about reading faster, not understanding more.
 Once you can read at a comfortable speed, you can focus on understanding.

-After you’ve learned to read more fluently, you can stop worrying about your speed and start thinking about the text and its meaning.
+After you learn English reading more fluently, you can stop worrying about your speed and start thinking about the text and its meaning.

 That’s right, now that you can read fast, it’s time to read slowly.
 Take time to really get into the text you’re reading, instead of speeding through it.